Please Ask Your Reps. and Senators to Co-Sponsor H.R. 1249 / S. 1756 to Prevent Expansion of Menu Labeling to Grocery Stores

 A template for a letter is included but your personal emphasis and examples are always more persuasive when writing a Member of Congress.
-It is also worthwhile to phone your Representative about the issue as well.
+It is also worthwhile to phone your Representatives and Senators about the issue as well.

 FDA’s proposed rule would regulate grocery store chains with 20 or more locations under menu labeling.
-FMI has been urging FDA to adopt the agency’s “Option 2” to implement the menu labeling law, which would exclude grocery stores unless the majority of their business is derived from restaurant-type foods.
-To this point, FMI has submitted strong comments and letters to regulatory officials and generated several Congressional report language, letters, and other correspondence to FDA supporting Option 2.
+FMI has been urging FDA to adopt the agency’s “Option 2” when implementing the menu labeling law, which would exclude grocery stores unless the majority of their business is derived from restaurant-type foods.
+To this point, FDA will not meet or discuss the menu labeling issue with FMI or its members despite substantive FMI comments and letters to regulatory officials and several Members of Congress writing in support of Option 2.
 H.R.
-1249 effectively adopts the “Option 2” alternative into the menu labeling law.
+1249/S. 1756 is consistent with the “Option 2” alternative of the menu labeling proposed rule.

 Urge your Member of Congress to change the ACA 30 hour/week full-time definition!

 We need your help for Congress to change the Affordable Care Act’s 30hr/wk full-time definition!